HACC2021/astruhoids/README.md

 * [Team](#team)

 ## About
 Holoholona is a check-in application for the Hawai'i Department of Agriculture (H.D.O.A) where pet owners can check in without needing an account.
 After Owners check-in with our application, they will receive an email notification and another once their pet is ready for pick-up.
-In addition, we have a chatbot where pet owners can ask general questions about to use our application.
+In addition, we have a chatbot where pet owners can ask general questions about the use of our application.

 ## Links
 - [Astruhoids Repository](https://github.com/HACC2021/astruhoids)